Racer159/hoppr-dos-games/README.md

 ## Making a Bundle

+To create the `bundle.tar.gz` you need to have the following:

+1. `skopeo` and `hoppr` installed

+Then you can run the following:

 ```
 hopctl bundle hoppr-manifest.yaml -t hoppr-transfers.yaml
 ```

 > :warning: NOTE: normally Hoppr manifests are `manifest.yaml` and Hoppr transfers are `transfer.yaml` - this repo uses different names to distinguish them as hoppr-specific files.

-# Deploying DOS Games
+## Deploying DOS Games

-To deploy you need to have the following:
+To deploy `dos-games` you need to have the following:

 1. The bundle created in the root of the project with the name of `bundle.tar.gz`
 2. An available image registry and k8s cluster